Welcome to Fruits from Dominican Republic.

 Mangoes

 Mango is one of the most popular exotic fruits in the Dominican Republic.
-These tropical treats are known for their sweet and juicy flesh and come in a variety of sizes and colours.
-Mango trees can be found throughout the country.
+People know these tropical treats for their sweet and juicy flesh, and they come in a variety of sizes and colors.
+You can find mango trees throughout the country.

 The fruit is often used in a variety of dishes, from salads to smoothies, and is a favourite with locals and tourists alike.
 Mangoes are a great addition to any meal or snack with their sweet and juicy flesh and distinctive yellow-orange color.